-make further representations based on the original representation at publication stage.
 After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.

-7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination? x No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination 8.
-If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: \Box
+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?

+8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary:

-Please note the Inspector will det have indicated that they wish to pa opt to hear those who Signature: Date: 8 Dec 2014
+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.

-Name or Organisation : 3.
-To which part of the Local Plan does this represent ation relate?
-Paragraph 6.112 Policy Core Policy 44: Landscape Proposals Map 4.
-Do you consider the Local Plan is: 4.(1) Legally compliant Yes X No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (3) Complies with the Duty to co- operate Yes X No Please mark as appropriate.
-5. Please give details of why you consi is unsound or fails to comply with the dipossible.
+Paragraph 6.112 Policy Core Policy 44: Landscape Proposals Мар 4.
+Do you co nsider the Local Pl an is : 4.(1) Legally compliant Yes Х No 4.(2) Sound (Effective and (Positively Prepare I Justified) d, Yes No Х 4 (3) Complie operate es with the Duty to CO- Yes x No

+5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
+Please be as precise as possible.